DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/.notes/notes/FleetFusion.Docs.Appendix.md

 // Refer to Clerk documentation for specific payload structures for each subscribed event. interface ClerkWebhookPayload {
   type: string; // e.g., "user.created", "organizationMembership.updated", "organization.created"
   data: any; // The actual event data, specific to the event type
-  object: "event";
+  object: 'event';
   // ... other common Clerk webhook fields like "event_id", "created_at"
 }